chrisburnell/chrisburnell.com/src/pages/cv.md

 - Lead Developer and primary technical contact for 8 key clients, defining their complete technical implementation and standard of quality, with a focus on higher-education and government websites.
 - Formulated learning packages as Chapter Lead to grow the front end knowledge of over 30 developers, which catalysed adoption of best practices and expertise.
-- Managed a chapter of two developers, enabling them to pursue and succeed in career development.
+- Managed a team of two developers, enabling them to pursue and succeed in career goals and development.
 - Established a robust design system for projects which *reduced development times by over 50%* and enabled both technical and non-technical stakeholders to understand and participate in dialogue about the complex intersection between design and development.

 <div class=" [ space-between ] ">